SpeciesConservationLandscapes/task_flii_osm/README.md

 ## What does this task do?

 1. **Fetch OSM PBF file**
    Downloads the latest or year-specific `.osm.pbf` snapshot from official OSM mirrors.
+Stores metadata (size, URL, date) in a JSON file (`osm_download_metadata.json`) alongside the data.

 2. **Convert PBF file → text**
    Uses `osmium` to convert the OSM file into a `.txt` format.